SubhaSingh/Server/server/README.md

 # server

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to start and stop a server.

 ## Usage